RileyHa/Sotware-Art-Images/Assignment-1-Still/README.md

 Although I have faced challenges throughout the process, overall, it was very fun.
 It really fascinated me that the beautiful artwork can be generated through graphic programming.
 There are still some unsatisfactory parts:
-- It would have been better if I had wrote the code for randomly scattering the stars in the background.
 - I wish there were some more patterns and details in each planets; the single-colored planets does not seem to fully portray the beauty of the space.
 - Next time, I want to make the code in a more concise way (not having to write each of the planets one by one)